TonyMatlhakola/GameOfLife/README.md

 # GameOfLife

-#Please add values in the appSettings.json file to resize the board or increase the
+#Please add values in the appSettings.json file to resize the board or increase generations

 #appSettings.json file body: